tenzincode/cheatsheets/typescript.md

 }
 ```

+## Interfaces

+- Describe structural
-Interfaces are structural; anything that has the properties is compliant with the interface:
+- Anything that has the properties is compliant with the interface

 ```typescript
 interface Person {